 Recently, one of our Facebook fans asked me how he could achieve a tasty smoked meat without the use of a smoker (he lives in an apartment where the use of an outdoor smoker is not an option).

-There are a couple of different ways to make a smoker at home but one of the easiest involves just a large pot, some aluminum foil and a steamer.
-Don’t have one of these either?
+Here’s one way to make a stovetop smoker at home.
+This is one of the easiest involving just a large pot, some aluminum foil and a steamer.
+Don’t have a steamer either?
 No problem.

 Your smoker is ready to go!

-For larger cuts of meat, let it smoke for the first hour or two in the pot, then move it into the oven to finish it off; most of the smoke that will be absorbed by the meat will be during the first hour or two anyway, so slow cooking will allow it to infuse well.
+For larger cuts of meat, let it smoke for the first hour or two in the pot, then move it into the oven to finish it off.
+Most of the smoke flavoring is only absorbed by the meat during the first hour or two anyway, so slow cooking will allow it to infuse well.